 What do we have to pay the people we sponsor under the Skilled Worker visa category?

-You have to pay at least the overall minimum salary or the “going rate” for the job, whichever is higher.
+You have to pay at least the overall minimum salary, the “going rate” for the job or £10.10 per hour, whichever is higher.

 The overall minimum salary is £25,600 per year – down from £30,000 per year for Tier 2 (General).